 What is a Ransomware virus attack?
 How do you get Ransomware and how does it work?
-What to do after ransomware attack?
+What to do after a ransomware attack?
 This post will try and discuss all these questions and suggest ways on how to deal with & recover from Ransomware attacks on Windows computers.
-This post also gives links where you can report Ransomware to FBI, Police or appropriate authorities.
+This post also gives links where you can report Ransomware to the FBI, Police, or appropriate authorities.

 Ransomware is on the rise, and as a computer user, you may have surely heard of this term by now.
-It is now a very popular form of malware that is used by malicious code writers, to infect a users computer and then make money, by demanding a ransom amount from the user.
+It is now a very popular form of malware that is used by malicious code writers, to infect a user’s computer and then make money, by demanding a ransom amount from the user.
 Whether it is Petya or Locky ransomware, every other day, we get to read about this latest emerging malware.
 This class of malware seems to be the favorite now as it is very profitable – with the amount earned through this malicious activity, running into millions of dollars.
-Lock down users files and data, and the demand money to unlock them – that is the modus operandi in a line!
+Lockdown user’s files and data, and then demand money to unlock them – that is the modus operandi in a line!

 If your computer has been infected by the ‘usual Virus’, then this Malware Removal Guide will help you.
 But if you need to recover from a Ransomware attack, then read on.

 Ransomware is a type of malware that is delivered through your computer system through infected email attachments, drive-by-downloads, socially engineered malware, malvertising, or unknowingly via hacked websites.
 Once on your system, ransomware gets to work and starts encrypting and locking down your files.

 It then makes a demand to you, usually via a pop-up on your computer screen asking you to deliver a ransom in currency or by BitCoins, in exchange for a key that will unlock your inaccessible files, folders, and data.